whawker/react-jsx-highcharts/README.md

 ## Introduction

-A proof of concept for integrating [Highcharts](https://github.com/highcharts/highcharts) into a React app, with proper React components for each Highcharts/Highstock component.
+A project for integrating [Highcharts](https://github.com/highcharts/highcharts) into a React app, with proper React components for each Highcharts/Highstock component.
 Inspired by [Recharts](https://github.com/recharts/recharts), but for Highcharts, obviously.

 As of 1.2.0 React JSX Highcharts supports using [Immutable.js](https://facebook.github.io/immutable-js/) data structures as Series data.